A KLU Research Center founded with the support of Hapag-Lloyd.

 Prof. Dr. Gordon Wilmsmeier

-Associate Professor for Shipping and Global Logistics, Director of the Hapag-Lloyd Center for Shipping and Global Logistics (CSGL)
+Associate Professor of Shipping and Global Logistics, Director of the Hapag-Lloyd Center for Shipping and Global Logistics (CSGL)

 Kühne Logistics University - KLU